TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Experiments

 \subsection{Results}

-Per-task test NRMSE results are reported in Table~\ref{tab:main_results}, and group-level relative improvements over the CNN baseline are summarized in Fig.~\ref{fig:per_group_improvement}.
+Table~\ref{tab:main_results} reports per-task test NRMSE for the benchmark baselines and the three \mmt{} variants: \emph{FT-Base}, \emph{FT-Tiny}, and \emph{Scratch}.
+Figure~\ref{fig:per_group_improvement} summarizes task-level relative improvements over the strongest available benchmark baseline, averaged within each group.
 Appendix Table~\ref{tab:per_signal_all_groups} reports signal-level results together with the corresponding DCT3D compression statistics for each output.
-We compare four methods: \emph{CNN} (the \bench{} baseline), \emph{FT-Base} and \emph{FT-Tiny} (\mmt{} fine-tuned per task from the pretrained Base and Tiny checkpoints), and \emph{Scratch} (the Base \mmt{} trained per task from random initialization under a matched epoch budget).

 \paragraph{Main findings.} The major comparative results are listed below: \begin{itemize}[leftmargin=2em]